We offer an easy way for our members to support our local organizations that give back to our communities through our Operation Round Up program.

 Information about MEA Scholarships

 In 1990, MEA’s Board of Directors created the Scholarship Foundation.
 The annual earnings from this fund provided scholarships to MEA members and their dependents, graduating high school students and college students for over thirty years, until the fund ran out.
 Since 2022, the MEA Board of Directors has continued to fund the scholarship program through the operating budget.
 A scholarship committee made up of MEA members from various professions and communities review and select scholarship recipients based on their applications.
-Scholarship applicants are asked to complete a financial plan and a short essay regarding the importance of member-owned cooperatives to both the student and the community.
+Scholarship applicants are asked to complete a short essay regarding the importance of member-owned cooperatives to both the student and the community.

 The applicants and/or their parents/legal guardians must be active MEA members.